PocketEssential/UltraFaction/README.md

 ```

 #### Not quite yet
-We have a bunch of events you can tie so.
+We have a bunch of events you can tie to.

 ```php
 // Listen to when someone creates a faction?